MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     ![Save as new document](media/solidworks-save.PNG "Save as new document")

-8. Name your model, and then select **Save**.
+8. Name the model, and then select **Save**.
 The model is saved as a single SolidWorks part file.

 ### Create a silhouette